Nurse Anesthesia Concentration

-The University of Tennessee College of Nursing, Nurse Anesthesia Concentration is a 31-month program, culminating in the awarding of a Master of Science in Nursing (MSN) with a concentration in Nurse Anesthesia to successful candidates.
-The application deadline is February 1 each year (11 months prior to the beginning of the program of study).
-Eligible and competitive applicants are selected for personal interview in April (following the February application deadline).
-Candidates selected for admission, from the pool of applicants that are interviewed in April, begin the program nine months later in January.
-Students who successfully meet the clinical and didactic requirements of the program complete their program in August, approximately 2.5 years after they begin their studies.
+The DNP Nurse Anesthesia Concentration at the University of Tennessee, Knoxville College of Nursing is a 36-month program, culminating in the awarding of a Doctor of Nursing Practice (DNP) with a concentration in Nurse Anesthesia to successful candidates.
+The application deadline is December 15 each year, approximately 8 months prior to the beginning of the program of study.
+Eligible and competitive applicants are selected for personal interview in early spring following the December application deadline.
+Candidates selected for admission begin the program in mid-August.

 Applicants must have the following: